hoomexsun/speech_dataset/README.md

         ...
 ```

-### 1.1.
+### 2.1.
 Preprocessing

-Create a `Preprocessing` object and call the `preprocess_files()` method to format the news text from all files stored inside a specific directory into raw text files which can be used as input in further implementations.
+Create a `Preprocessing` object and call the `preprocess_file()` method to format the news text from all files stored inside a specific directory into raw text files which can be used as input in further implementations.

 - Initialization